CodingCaro/CodingCaro/README.md

-### Hi there 👋
+ Hi there 👋 I'm Caroline Akinyi

 <!--
 **CodingCaro/CodingCaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on building my first app.
-I also write techni articles.
-Click https://akinyi.hashnode.dev/ to read my works.
+- 🔭 I’m currently working on GraphQL

+- Click https://akinyi.hashnode.dev/ to read my works.

 - 🌱 I’m currently learning Java and Python